ryanwersal/scaffold/README.md

 This will build and start a system that is similar to production, complete with Nginx reverse proxying to a Gunicorn application server on the backend and serving Vue itself on the frontend.

 Check <http://localhost/> to ensure things are working.
-You should be redirected to <https://localhost/> if things are working corretly.
-If you used a self-signed certificate (hopefully only for your own testing, *not* actual production) then you'll likely get the big scary warning in your broswer about it not being secure.
+You should be redirected to <https://localhost/> if things are working correctly.
+If you used a self-signed certificate (hopefully only for your own testing, *not* actual production) then you'll likely get the big scary warning in your browser about it not being secure.

 ## Creating a new backend app